Religion in Kyrgyzstan: Religious demography

 The CIA Factbook estimates 7 percent of the population are Christian, including 3 percent Russian Orthodox.
-The country has 44 Russian Orthodox churches, 1 Russian Orthodox monastery for women, and 1 parochial school.
+The country has 44 Russian Orthodox churches, 1 Russian Orthodox monastery for women, 1 parochial school and 1 purpose built Catholic church.

 Other religious groups account for a very small percentage of the population.
 The Seventh-day Adventist Church operates 30 churches throughout the country.
-The Roman Catholics hold services in three churches, located in Jalalabad, Talas, and Bishkek.
+The Roman Catholics hold services mainly in family homes converted into churches, with the Talas church of St. Nicholas of Flüe being the first purpose built Catholic church in Kyrgyzstan and the sole exception.
+These churches are organised into 6 parishes with missionary priests serving as parish priests since there are currently no native Catholic priests in Kyrgyzstan.
 The small Jewish community operates one synagogue in Bishkek, and it organizes internal cultural studies and humanitarian services, chiefly food assistance for the elderly and persons with disabilities regardless of faith.
 One Buddhist temple known as "Chamsen" which exists since 1996 to serves the local small Buddhist community.
 There are 12 registered houses of worship for the Baháʼí Faith.
 In addition, there are 240 registered Protestant houses of worship.
-The Church of Jesus Christ is the country's largest Protestant church with approximately 10 affiliates and an estimated 11 thousand members, of whom approximately 40 percent are ethnic Kyrgyz.
-Other Protestant congregations include Baptists, Pentecostals, Lutherans, nondenominational Protestants, Presbyterians, and Charismatics.
-There also are syncretistic religious practices.
 There is no official estimate of the number of atheists.